 Of course it’s an independent hotel, a B&B or a little old lady’s apartment, there is an ethical element to how ruthless you want to be.
 If it’s a faceless chain, go for it.

 Bonus hotel-booking tip: Read reviews from the same time of year as you’ll be going.
 Plenty of hotels may have glowing reviews in winter, but scroll back a bit and check people aren’t gasping for air con in summer.

 Travel insurance is the most boring part of planning a holiday, but it’s got to be done.
 Sorting out annual insurance means you don’t have to go through the faff as often, and is also almost always cheaper.
 As mentioned in tip #1, you can get it as part of some current accounts (like Nationwide, which is what we use).
 Couples’ travel insurance usually works out cheaper, too, and it covers you when you’re away together or separately.

 Shop around massively before buying.
-Even if you’ve got pre-existing medical conditions, you can get a good deal.
-Book through Quidco if possible – you can get back about 50% of your spend if you’re lucky.
+Even if you’ve got pre-existing medical conditions and your arm is falling off, you can get a good deal.
+Book through Quidco (see the next tip!) if possible – you can get back about 50% of your spend if you’re lucky.
 The same rules apply as when you’re booking flights: try different search engines, go incognito, be careful of hidden costs.